 Sometimes you will need to reset all the settings and then customize your site’s Access permissions from scratch.
-Instead of looking into every screen of the Access Control page or changing the database manually, Access provides an option to reset all its settings.
+Access provides you with an option to do just that.

 After pressing the button to reset Access settings, you will be presented with the following options: